ECSTeam/cloudfoundry-top-plugin/README.md

 # top-plugin

 Plugin for showing live statistics of the targeted cloud foundry foundation.
-You must be logged in as 'admin' for this plugin to function.
+You must be logged in as 'admin' or assign permissions to PCF user as described in the installation below for this plugin to function.
 The live statistics include application stats and route stats.
 The primary source of information that the top plugin uses is from monitoring firehose.

 ![Screenshot](screenshots/screencast1.gif?raw=true)